Steve-Fenton/astro-accelerator/src/pages/about/frontmatter.md

 crumbTitle: Short title
 ```

-Note: In breadcrumbs, the `crumbTitle` is used first, if it doesn't exist then `navTitle` is used, and finally `title`.
+Note: In breadcrumbs, the `crumbTitle` is used first, if it doesn't exist then `navTitle` is used, and finally `title`.pn

 ### navTitle